-Figure 1-1 shows the project design flow steps on the left.
+The following figure shows the project design flow steps on the left.
 Horizontal arrows indicate the points in the project design flow when you can perform I/O and clock planning.
 The steps in the I/O and clock planning design flow are shown on the right.

-Figure 1-1: I/O and Clock Planning Design Flow
+Figure 1: I/O and Clock Planning Design Flow